magicmarc/marks-reverie/src/content/novels/lucy-does-improv/ACT_VI_Lucy_Does_Improv.md

 But what she saw chilled her.

 No gym selfies, no cocktail dresses.
-Even the white-shirt photo was gone.
-In its place: a heavier woman, slightly older, cradling two children—one in kindergarten, one still an infant.
+Even the sexy white-shirt photo was gone.
+In its place was a woman with a fuller body.
+She cradled two children—one already in kindergarten, the other still an infant—her smile gentle but worn, as though stretched thin by sleepless nights.

 Lucy scrolled in a frenzy, searching for the Bella she remembered.
 Instead, she found a wedding portrait: Bella beside an unremarkable man, plain-faced, almost homely.
 Only after staring did Lucy recognise her—the tilt of her smile, softened now, worn with care.
 The rebellion had faded into a kind of weary tenderness.